oracle-terraform-modules/terraform-oci-oke/docs/terraformoptions.md

 }
 ```

-`ipv6_cidr` accepts either an explicit IPv6 CIDR or an offset in `"newbits, netnum"` form.
-Offset values require at least one VCN IPv6 CIDR block from Oracle GUA, ULA, or BYOIPv6 configuration.
+`ipv4_cidrs` and `ipv6_cidrs` assign multiple CIDR blocks to a subnet.
+Elements in `ipv4_cidrs`, `ipv6_cidr`, and `ipv6_cidrs` can be explicit CIDRs or offsets in `"newbits, netnum"` form.
+IPv6 offset values require at least one VCN IPv6 CIDR block from Oracle GUA, private ULA, or BYOIPv6 configuration.

 ### Network Security Groups